know-cujojs/know/src/documents/tutorials/modules/authoring-cjs-modules.html.md

 Unfortunately, most of these tools require a build step to convert from an authoring format to a transport format.  cujo.js's curl.js does *not* require a build step, in most cases.
 The build step complicates the development process and makes it harder to get started on a new project.

 *Why can't we just write in a module format that's friendly to both server and browser environments?*  Actually, we can!
-It's called UMD, Universal Module Format, but that's a topic for our next lesson.
+It's called UMD, Universal Module Definition, but that's a topic for our next lesson.

 For further reading on CommonJS Modules, visit http://wiki.commonjs.org/wiki/Modules/1.1